HeartBeat-SE/HeartBeat-SE-DTM/system-use-cases/heartbeat-system.md

     - Primary actor: Emergency Communications Center
     - Scope: Send the emergency notification to First Responders
-    - Scenario: somebody calls the 118 for a medical emergency regarding a cardiac arrest
+    - Scenario: somebody calls the 118 emergency number for a medical emergency regarding a cardiac arrest

- It all starts when the '118' emergency number is called for a victim of cardio-respiratory arrest.
+ It all starts when the 118 emergency number is called for a victim of cardio-respiratory arrest.
  As soon as the operator has verified that the emergency regards a cardio-respiratory arrest, he/she assigns the *code blue* to it.

  The assignment of the *code blue* to an emergency triggers the **emergency management system**, which receives the data about the emergency and starts searching for suitable First Responders.